elastic/elastic-package/docs/howto/use_package_storage_v2.md

 ##### Sign the package candidate

-See the Jenkins [code sample](https://github.com/elastic/elastic-package/blob/a7d48cd06b2e7c052ff58b07123ffabefb87dc9c/.ci/Jenkinsfile#L200-L220) in the elastic-package repository.
+See the Jenkins [code sample](https://github.com/elastic/package-storage/blob/d6abdd5864bbf049b2c11d296f77b21aa780cf3e/.ci/Jenkinsfile#L238-L258) in the package-storage repository.

 1. Upload the package candidate to the signing bucket.
 2. Call the Elastic signing pipeline to create matching signatures.
 The pipeline signs them using the Elastic private key.